lnsy-dev/lnsy-dev.github.io/_posts/2025-04-27-trying-to-leave-google.md

 I have had the pleasure of working with Google on software projects, specifically their Google Earth Engine.
 I can't help but be impressed with the quality of engineers that Google hires and the beautiful things they build.
 I don't have a quibble with the engineers -- I despise how google does business.

 As a software developer I use Google products across multiple companies with multiple people.
 I use Google Cloud, Google AI services, Google Book search.
-I use Google Chrome browser as my primary browser.
+I use Google Chrome as my primary browser.
 I have several Google accounts that handle various aspects of my life.
 I am a YouTube Premium subscriber.

 Google is a fundamental part of my life and, at this point, has been for most of my life.